rothgar/justingarrison.com/content/blog/petaflop-carrier.md

 Instead of going to therapy I built another Kubernetes cluster.

-I got an NVIDIA DGX Spark and wanted to see what it's capable of.
+I got a NVIDIA DGX Spark and wanted to see what it's capable of.
 Lots of people have done benchmarks and comparisons, but I needed to see what it practically felt like to build something.

 Because it's a local, powerful AI computer I had to think of something AI related, and I wanted some way to show it's local.